These resources come in three sections:

 Langston, John Mercer.
 “Chapter XIII: A Rare and Interesting Case which Tested His Powers.”
 From the Virginia Plantation to the National Capitol: The First and Only Negro Representative in Congress from the Old Dominion.
 Hartford, CT: American Publishing Company, 1894.
 Pp. 171-180.
 (HathiTrust)

-This chapter in the memoirs of John Mercer Langston, first Black attorney to be called to the Ohio bar, and later the first Black congressman to serve in the House of Congress, provides his account of the scandal involving Edmonia Lewis at Oberlin, in which he functioned as the defense attorney and got her exonerated.
+This chapter in the memoirs of John Mercer Langston, first Black attorney to be called to the Ohio bar, and later one of the first Black congressman to serve in the House of Congress, provides his account of the scandal involving Edmonia Lewis at Oberlin, in which he functioned as the defense attorney and got her exonerated.
 Lewis is unnamed, but her identity only thinly veiled–he says she has been “very justly termed the first artist of the negro race of the Wester continent” and holds an “exalted place in American and European consideration” (180); the connection was pointed out by scholars as early as the late 1960s.
 Langston stresses the severity of the injuries Lewis sustained when she was attacked before the trial, as well as the threats he himself received as her attorney.
 But he is rather vague on the defense strategy apart from making clear that there was no proof of poisoning, since neither alleged victims’ “contents of the stomach or the bowels had been preserved and analyzed” (175).

 James, Henry.
 William Whetmore Story and His Friends.
 From Letters, Diaries, and Recollections.
 London: Thames and Hudson, 1903.
 (HathiTrust)